 No. Queensland Ecotourism Trails are designed, to the greatest possible extent, to be ecologically sustainable and aimed at preserving and protecting community resources, and their natural and cultural values for future generations.

-The Wangetti Trail will extends through two World Heritage areas, in which visitor safety and environmental protection of sensitive ecosystems are top priorities, so the proposed Wangetti Trail is designed for walkers and mountain bike riders only.
+The Wangetti Trail will extend through the World Heritage listed Wet Tropics area, in which visitor safety and environmental protection of sensitive ecosystems are top priorities, so the proposed Wangetti Trail is designed for walkers and mountain bike riders only.

-The Government is currently engaging with the Wet Tropics Management Authority, Australian Government Department of Environment and Energy and Cairns Regional and Douglas Shire Councils to secure development approvals for the delivery and operation of the Wangetti Trail.
+Yes.
+The Government continues to engage with the Wet Tropics Management Authority, Australian Government Department of Environment and Energy and Cairns Regional and Douglas Shire Councils to secure development approvals for the delivery and operation of the Wangetti Trail.

 The alignment of the trail has been extensively surveyed by ecologists, environmental planners and engineers and other technical experts.